What To Clean After You Have Been Sick.

 Now denture cleaner sounds weird but its antibacterial and can clean a lot of things fast and easy.
 Your kids when they get sick they’re probably going to be touching toys and water bottles that can’t go in the dishwasher.
 For things like that you can soak toys in denture cleaner.
 I used it for baby toys myself.
 You can put kids toys in a bowl of cold water and then drop in some denture tablets, and it will kill germs.
 That is a fast and easy method of cleaning many toys at once.

-If your kids been sick a lot lately and they play with Legos or other hard plastic toys all the time you could put your Legos or action figures in a mesh bag and put them on the top rack of the dishwasher, so that’s another easy way to get specific toys clean.
+If your kids been sick a lot lately and they play with Legos or other hard plastic toys all the time you could put your Legos or action figures in a mesh bag and put them on the top rack of the dishwasher, so that’s another easy way to disinfect toys.

 Rubbing alcohol is my disinfectant of choice but if a lot of things need to be sanitized Lysol spray is excellent.

-Pretty much every surface in your home that needs to be wiped down.
+Once someone has been sick, you need to clean every surface in your home.
 That's the reason I recommend the Pledge it’s a multi-surface spray you can use it on your granite countertops.
 You can use it on marble.
 You can use it on the wooden furniture.
 Once someone in your house has been sick, you should wipe the house down once they are doing better.
 Now if they were using the night table or the coffee table and putting used tissues down on these you want to give those a good wipe down.

 I highly recommend getting all the linens off the beds all the towels that have been used and washing them in hot water.
 Dry on the highest setting that they can go as well just want to get rid of those germs.